letitiakwan/canadian-to-us-for-work/README.md

 # Guide: Canadian to US for work
 This is meant as a README for for Canadians going to work in the States on a TN visa.

+Included are tips on on border entry, visa timelines, bank accounts etc.

 It can be so confusing to move countries!
-Hope this provides some useful information and next steps.
-Included are tips on on border entry, visa timelines, bank accounts etc.
 You're not alone!
 Reach out if you have more questions.

 # TN Visa timeline:
 This was how my timeline with Microsoft was: